Simpson given good chance for parole, despite 'O.J. factor'

 Prosecutors said the Las Vegas robbery grew out of grudges Simpson had nursed since his murder trial and civil case.

-David Cook, longtime attorney for Goldman's father, Fred Goldman, called his client "the elephant in the room" as Simpson's fate is decided.
+David Cook, long-time attorney for Goldman's father, Fred Goldman, called his client "the elephant in the room" as Simpson's fate is decided.
 He vowed to remain dogged in seeking to collect on the judgment against Simpson.

 "The good news for Mr. Simpson is he's probably going to get out on Oct.
 1," Cook said.
 "And the bad news is I'm good for another 10 years ... ready to pick up where we last left off."